Part of our 2009 Thanksgiving dinner -- which we cooked completely in-truck -- was sweet potato casserole.

 |Brown sugar (estimated)||N/A||$0.25|

-We first became aware of the health benefits of sweet potatoes from Dr. Bob Arnot's Guide to Turning Back the Clock.
+We first became aware of the health benefits of sweet potatoes from this book from Amazon.com, with which we have an affiliate relationship.

 Sweet potatoes are most commonly available in raw, frozen and canned forms.
 They can also be found in dehydrated and freeze dried forms.